 SMALL BUSINESS TIP #1: The Google Mobile Friendly Test

-If your website is not mobile friendly—AKA responsive—it’s extremely likely that you are losing potential customers.
-The good news is that it’s quick and easy to check if your site is responsive using the Google Mobile Friendly Test.
+If your website is not mobile friendly—AKA responsive—you ARE losing potential customers.
+The good news is the Google Mobile Friendly Test makes it easy to check.

 On April 21, 2015, Google released a new version of their search algorithm that punishes website pages that don’t deliver a user-friendly experience from mobile devices.
 Typical symptoms of an outdated website include unreadable text, frustrating navigation, or pages that load too slowly or not at all.

-Why the change?
-Google wants to do the same thing you do—give their customers the best possible experience.
+Why these changes?
+Because Google wants to do the same thing you do—give their customers the best possible experience.
 The less frustrating a Google search is, the happier the searcher is, and the more likely they’ll use Google again.
+And, you see all those people staring at their phones everywhere you turn?
+They’re looking at websites.
+In fact, more than half of all visits come from someone on a mobile device.

 Good News from Google

-The news isn’t all bad.
-Here are four nuggets of good news:
+The news isn’t all bad—here are a few nuggets of good news:

-- Each page on a website is judged individually.
-If a specific page is unfriendly, they don’t punish your entire site.
+- Each page on a website is judged individually so, if a specific page is unfriendly, they don’t punish your entire site.

-- Word has it that super high-ranking pages will not slammed by the algorithm.
+- Word has it that super high-ranking pages are not impacted quite as much.

 Take the Google Mobile Friendly Test

-Click on this link and, starting with your Home page, check each page on your website:
+Click on this link and, starting with your Home page, check every page on your website:

-If the recommendations make your head spin, give us a call.
-We’ll check it out and give you an honest recommendation as to the best plan of action.
-Our goal is to make the process not only painless, but exciting as well.
+If your head is spinning, give me a call.
+I’m happy to test your site for you and give you honest recommendations.
+My goal is to make the process not only painless, but exciting as well.